emilienaples/emilienaples.github.io/about.md

 My roles as a Data Scientist in the past included:
 - <a href="{{ '/mldl/' | relative_url }}"> Master's Thesis in Computer Vision </a>
-- FinTech Startup Experience <a href="https://github.com/emilienaples/investor-angel">startup company (Investor Angel)</a>
+- <a href="https://github.com/emilienaples/investor-angel">FinTech Startup Experience</a>
-- Master's Degree - Statistical Modeling, predictive analytics, regression modeling
+- Statistical Modeling, Predictive Analytics, Regression Modeling

 Other roles I've taken on:
-- Digital Robotics Internship at NASA JPL in 2017 in Pasadena, California - Robotics Research for Path Planning Under Uncertainty for Planetary Navigation.
+- <a href="https://emilienaples.github.io/nasa-jpl/"> Digital Robotics Internship at NASA JPL</a> (Pasadena, California) - Robotics Research for Path Planning Under Uncertainty for Planetary Navigation.
-- Startup Experience (FinTech)